Geuthur/aa-ledger/README.md

 ## Upcoming<a name="upcoming"></a>

-- Bug Fixing, Performance Optimation
+- Corporation Administration
+- Status Update System for each Section
 - Costs for Corporation Ledger
-- Planetary Interaction more details

 ## Installation<a name="installation"></a>